 Charles River School Quick Facts

-Grades: PK-8 (Day)
+Grades: PreK-8 (Day)

 Teaching Faculty: 36

+At Charles River, the school's mission guides the community every day, in all that they do.
 “Charles River School honors the pursuit of academic excellence and the joy of childhood.
 We nurture each child by igniting curiosity, encouraging creativity, and cultivating intellectual engagement.
 Our graduates know themselves, understand others, and shape the future of our diverse world with confidence and compassion.”